uva-cs3240-f25/team-project-information/docs/sprints.md

 - Decide team roles and project idea.
 Scrum Lead ONLY should submit the Team Declaration Form in Canvas by the end of the meeting with the TA.
 - Scrum Lead should initialize the team's project repository in GitHub at the link https://classroom.github.com/a/k4pNZww7.
 Please use your assigned team number for the identifier when prompted (e.g., A-03).
 Other team members can then go to that link and accept the assignment, selecting the proper team.
 - All team members should be in Discord.
+- Scrum Masters should fill out a [Sprint Report](https://docs.google.com/document/d/1VunaACHIt9-xRZ_Lqo-0s0_Po5fHXaeNrQn7XC1jjh8/edit?usp=sharing) and submit it to Gradescope by noon on Sunday at the completion of the sprint so they can reference it.
+Scrum Masters -must- select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
+(No, you won’t have much to report this week, but think about what’s coming up and discuss that.)

 **TA Meeting:** Sep 14–15